On this page

 - a contract of employment;

 - an individually adapted project for social inclusion that leads within a certain time to a contract of employment;

-During the negotiations with the ÖSHZ on the proposed contract of employment or the proposed project the applicant may be accompanied by a person of his choice.
-In addition he is entitled to a period for reflection of 5 calendar days before signing the contract and may request to speak to the welfare council.
+During the negotiations with the Public Social Welfare Center on the proposed contract of employment or the proposed project the applicant may be accompanied by a person of his choice.
+In addition he is entitled to a period for reflection of 5 calendar days before signing the contract and can demand to be heard by the Social Help Council (Sozialhilferat).

 Social inclusion through being granted the integration income

 A person waiting for the start of a contract of employment or acceptance into an individually adapted project or who cannot work for health reasons or other particular circumstances, can receive an integration income.

 However, for people under 25, integration through employment or training is the absolute priority.

 The award or continued payment of the integration income may be linked to the condition that the person concerned takes part in an individually adapted integration project.